King David Nursing Home: Quality Care in Brooklyn’s Heart

 The electric height adjustability and smooth-rolling wheels allow effortless movement, minimizing physical strain during transitions from sitting to standing or between rooms.
 Such capabilities are crucial in daily tasks, including kitchen activities or dressing, reducing the load on caregivers and promoting the dignity and freedom of the user.

 Living without a VELA Chair might imply greater reliance on full-time care facilities sooner than planned, raising costs and impacting lifestyle.
 In contrast, with a VELA Chair, seniors can enjoy safer, more fulfilling, and energy-efficient living at home.
+Alongside the latest clinical guidelines, holistic rehabilitation now integrates not only physical therapy but also cognitive and emotional support, promoting overall wellbeing for seniors who choose aging in place (WHO, June 2025; Mayo Clinic, 2025).
 Although not the only solution, VELA offers a proven, medically approved aid that supports Assisting Elderly Independence, emphasizing well-being and economic management for families considering alternatives to nursing home care.

 See What Independence Really Looks Like